 Why We Need to Act

 Young women in poor families face a gender bias, as sons are prioritized to receive higher education.

-Unskilled women get pregnant earlier and have more children than their educated peers, continuing the poverty cycle and also producing more orphaned children.
-Unskilled women face a gender bias, with most families prioritizing their boys to go to school, if they have limited resources.
+Unskilled women get pregnant earlier and have more children than their educated peers, continuing the poverty cycle.

 Women are dominating illiteracy in Indonesia, and their salaries are usually 50% of the official area minimum.

 Lacking knowledge, unskilled women are more prone to contract HIV/AIDS and other sexually transmitted diseases.